 Through networks of shelters, veterinaries, social media, and other media sources, many lost canines and families reunite.
 The day is an opportunity to learn more about prevention and networking.
-There are preventive steps to take to prevent your family pet from going missing.
+There are also steps to take to prevent your family pet from going missing.
 Some of these preventative steps also help return Fido to you if he does go missing.

 Preventative steps to take: